MikeHopley/ftl-ships-strategy/index.md

 Wait to see where enemy hacks land before venting.
 Get your weapons crew near a door.
 Remove power from rooms before they get hacked, especially weapons (on the first hack).

-### Balance Mod
+### *Now you’re just being silly*

-Consider visiting an early store: selling Titanium System Casing gets you 25 scrap closer to cloaking-3 (which costs 40).
-Shields cost 120.
+Consider walking your engines Zoltan around the ship for timing the sensors dash. <!-- You can use my [Zoltan treadmill]() for accurate timing. -->

-Auto-assaults (which have drones) no longer appear in sector 1, so jumping to nebula beacons is safer (but still bad, because you can’t use the sensors trick, and hacking / cloaking are also scary).
-This also greatly reduces the chance of facing drones at suns: sun fights are 50% split between auto-ships and pirates, and the pirate ship is a random layout.
+It’s even possible to time enemy weapons purely with crew movement and weapon animation.
+This means you can continue using the trick when sensors don’t work, such as in a nebula.
+It means you can let beam drones hit your sensors without cloaking.

-Bear in mind that hacking is stopped by defence drones.
-Enemies in sector 3 can have up to 5 power in drones, so you could fight an enemy with offensive drones and two shields that you cannot hack!
+In most cases this will charge your Glaive faster too.
+This can matter more than you might expect.
+It could stop a beam drone sniping your weapons.
+An unmanned Small Bomb will explode just *after* your Glaive finishes firing.

-Mark 2 drones attack slightly faster.
-On average:
+Use crew movement to time the weapon charge and de-power, wait for the weapon to “go green”, then re-power on the *next* animation frame.
+For missiles and bombs, listen for the firing sound.

-* Combat 2 attacks every 1.7 seconds
+When you don’t know the type of missile, de-power and wait a few frames to see if it turns green.
+Bombs are easy: they start animating before charge resets.
+Flak doesn’t have a “green” frame; just re-power on the first animation.

-* Beam 2 attacks every 4.0 seconds
+Occasionally, it might be better to station the Zoltan in sensors, for the absolute minimum loss of charge time.
+For example, consider an Ion Blast and Burst Laser 2.
+With **minimal** interruption, a manned Glaive will usually *start* firing before an *unmanned* Burst 2 shot lands.
+This gives you the option of cloaking the ion if it’s heading into weapons.
+The same approach could also work against unmanned Heavy Laser + Burst 2, when the enemy weapons room is directly next to their shields.

 ## Stealth C

 Plan your jumps carefully, to avoid being forced into asteroid fields.
 Suns and pulsars are also bad, since they have a higher chance of enemies with drones.
 Look for flexible routes, so you can avoid these hazards without losing beacons.
-Consider avoiding nebulas too, as they often contain Auto-assaults (with drones)&thinsp;&mdash;&thinsp;but plasma storms are worth trying, as you have a clone bay for the [incapacitated ships event](https://ftl.fandom.com/wiki/Plasma_Storm_Incapacitated_Ships).
+Consider avoiding nebulas too, as they often contain Auto-assaults&thinsp;&mdash;&thinsp;but plasma storms are worth trying, for the [incapacitated ships event](https://ftl.fandom.com/wiki/Plasma_Storm_Incapacitated_Ships).

 Put the Slug in piloting.
 Put the Rock on weapons, because the central location offsets their slow movement; weapons is also an important room to repair, and Rocks have a hidden 67% bonus to fire-fighting.
 The Human can start in doors, and quickly move to engines.